Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Quality of our concave tents and comparisons

 \subsection{Concave envelope characterization}

-Based on recent results in \cite{noauthor_gabl_nodate} we can show that in case $\CC=\GG(\UU\times\XX)$, then the respective concave tent constructed in \cref{thm:ConcaveTentOverExtreme} is actually the concave envelope.
+Based on recent results in \cite{gabl_finding_2024} we can show that in case $\CC=\GG(\UU\times\XX)$, a respective concave tent constructed in \cref{thm:ConcaveTentOverExtreme} is actually the concave envelope of $f$ over $\XX$.
 Thus, our family of concave tents includes the best concave tent in the sense that it coincides with the smallest concave overestimator of $f$ over $\XX$.
 Larger concave tents may have an increased number of local minima which is computationally undesirable, so the result below is encouraging.

 \begin{thm} Maintain the assumptions of \cref{thm:ConcaveTentOverExtreme} and assume that $h$ is the zero function, $\XX$ is closed, and $\CC=\GG(\UU\times\XX)$.
 Then the function $g$ is the concave envelope of $f$ over $\XX$. \end{thm} \begin{proof} Denote the concave envelope of $f$ over $\XX$ as $\hat{f}$.
-Note, that by \eqref{eqn:Nec1} the linear constraint can be omitted given the present choice of $\CC$, so that $g$ is of a form such that it falls under the regime of \cite[Theorem 6.]{noauthor_gabl_nodate}.
+Note, that by \eqref{eqn:Nec1} the linear constraint can be omitted in the description of $g$ given the present choice of $\CC$, so that $g$ is of a form such that it falls under the regime of \cite[Theorem 6.]{gabl_finding_2024}.
 In the language of that theorem, the triple $(f,g,\UU\times\XX)$ takes the role of $(\phi,\hat{\phi},\FF)$ discussed there.
 We already argued in \cref{thm:ConcaveTentOverExtreme} that the supremum defining $g$ has zero duality gap.
-This implies by point 5.\ of \cite[Theorem 6.]{noauthor_gabl_nodate} that $g=\cl(\hat{f})$.
+This implies by point 5.\ of \cite[Theorem 6.]{gabl_finding_2024} that $g=\cl(\hat{f})$.
 However, from the proof of \cref{prop:continuity} we know that $f$ is continuous if $h$ is continuous, which is the case for the zero function.
 The concave envelope of continuous functions over compact sets is itself closed by \cite[Corollary 17.2.1.]{rockafellar_convex_2015}.
 Thus, $g = \cl(\hat{f}) = \hat{f}$ as desired. \end{proof}

 While the theorem states that it is in principle possible to recover the concave envelope, the assumptions are much more restrictive than what is needed for the derivation of weaker concave tents, since the set $\GG(\UU\times\XX)$ is highly intractable for many instances of $\XX$ and $\UU$.
 Thus, a trade-off has to be made between the quality of the concave tent and the computational effort caused by strengthening the cone $\CC$.
 In \cref{sec:Heuristic} we give an example based on semidefinite and second-order cone constraints that performs reasonably well in the numerical experiments discussed later in \cref{sec:Numerical}.